thejsway/thejsway/manuscript/chapter09.md

 In this example, we start by creating a `Character` object sharing the common properties between all characters.
 Aurora and Glacious are created with `Character` as their prototype and **delegate** their common behavior to it.

-I> Naming prototype objects with a first letter in uppercase is a popular convention.
+I> Naming prototype objects with a first letter in uppercase is an often used convention.

 ### Character setup